 We use Google Analytics only with IP anonymization enabled (‘anonymize_IP’).
 This means that Google will reduce the IP address of users within Member States of the European Union or in other states party to the Agreement on the European Economic Area.
 Only in exceptional cases will the full IP address be transmitted to a Google server in the USA and shortened there.
 Google will not associate your IP address with any other data held by Google.

-We use the remarketing function of Google Analytics.
-This function enables you to link the advertising target groups created with Google Analytics Remarketing with the cross-device functions of Google AdWords and Google DoubleClick.
-In this way, interest-related, personalized advertising messages that have been adapted to you depending on your previous usage and surfing behavior on one device (e.g. mobile phone) can also be displayed on another of your devices (e.g. tablet or PC).
-To do this, Google stores a cookie in the browsers of users who visit certain Google services or websites on the Google Display Network.
-To support this feature, Google Analytics collects Google-authenticated user IDs that are temporarily linked to our Google Analytics data.
+This feature allows you to link the advertising target groups created with Google Analytics Remarketing to the cross-device capabilities of Google AdWords and Google DoubleClick.
+In this way, interest-based, personalized advertising messages that have been adapted to you on one device (e.g. mobile phone) based on your previous usage and surfing behavior can also be displayed on another of your devices (e.g. tablet or PC).

-You can permanently opt out of cross-device remarketing/targeting by opting out of personalized advertising in your Google Account by following this link: https://www.google.com/settings/ads/onweb/.
-For more information about Google Remarketing, please visit: http://www.google.com/privacy/ads/.
+You can opt-out of cross-device remarketing/targeting permanently by deactivating personalized advertising in your Google Account (https://adssettings.google.com/anonymous).

-We use on our site the component “Google Maps” from Google Inc. (1600 Amphitheatre Parkway, Mountain View, CA 94043 USA).
-The legal basis for this type of processing is Art.
+We use the component “Google Maps” from Google Inc. (Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Irland).
+The legal basis for this type of processing is our legitimate interest within the meaning of Art.
 6 para.
-1 f) GDPR.
+1 sentence 1 lid. f GDPR.

 Each time you access the Google Maps component, Google will set a cookie to process user preferences and data when you view the page that includes the Google Maps component.
 As a rule, this cookie is not deleted by closing the browser, but expires after a certain period of time, unless you delete it manually beforehand.
 If you do not agree with this processing of your data, it is possible to deactivate the “Google Maps” service and in this way prevent the transfer of data to Google.
 To do this, you must deactivate the Java Script function in your browser.
 However, we would like to point out that in this case you cannot use “Google Maps” or only to a limited extent.